 What do I do if my tooth gets knocked out?

 Pick your tooth up by its crown (Not the root) if your healthy tooth gets abruptly knocked out in an accident and you can locate it.
 Then, place it in a cup of your own saliva or milk to keep it alive.
-Visit the dentist as soon as possible and we may be able to reattach it. refrain from using your mouth until you can visit the dentist.
-If you cannot find the tooth, we can provide you with tooth replacement options.
+Visit the dentist as soon as possible, and we may be able to reattach it. refrain from using your mouth until you can visit the dentist.
+If you cannot find the tooth, we can provide tooth replacement options.

 What do I do if my tooth gets chipped or cracks?